marioonor/marioonor/README.md

 ## 💼 About Me

-✅ **Versatile Skill Set**
+As a **Cybersecurity Specialist** and **Full-Stack Java Developer**, I bring together hands-on experience, leadership, and a strong technical foundation.
+Below are the reasons why I’d be an asset to your team:

+---

+### 🧠 Versatile Skill Set
-From securing enterprise environments to building Spring Boot and Angular applications, I bring a unique blend of cybersecurity and software development skills.
-I understand how to build secure systems from the ground up, leveraging my knowledge of Java and modern web technologies.
+From defending enterprise environments to building secure **Spring Boot + Angular** applications, I bridge the gap between cybersecurity and software development.

+- Proficient in **Java**, **Spring Boot**, **REST APIs**, and modern **web technologies**.
+- Strong foundation in secure coding, data handling, and backend logic development.
+- Passionate about building solutions from the ground up — with **security first**.

+---

-✅ **Cloud & Security Expertise**
+### ☁️ Cloud & Security Expertise
-I have experience working with AWS for cloud security, enforcing IAM policies, integrating monitoring tools, and investigating incidents.
-My background includes utilizing Elasticsearch for data analysis and contributing to SIEM monitoring and threat intelligence efforts.

-✅ **Real-World Impact**
+I specialize in securing cloud environments, monitoring infrastructure, and identifying threats before they escalate.

+- Hands-on with **AWS**: IAM policies, EC2, S3, RDS, and VPC security.
+- Experienced in **log monitoring and threat detection** using **Elasticsearch**, **SIEM**, and **custom alerting**.
+- Worked on **threat intelligence and incident response**, supporting security compliance.

+---

+### 🔥 Real-World Impact
+I've worked on high-stakes projects in SOC environments where security is critical.

+- Led threat investigations and escalations in real-time environments.
+- Improved alert fidelity and detection rules for better threat visibility.
+- Successfully translated technical risks for non-technical teams and executives.
-I’ve worked in fast-paced SOC environments, led threat investigations, improved detection systems, and communicated security risks clearly to technical and non-technical stakeholders, as demonstrated during my time at CyTech Development and Operations Inc.
+- **Proven track record** during my time at **CyTech Development and Operations Inc.**

-✅ **Builder at Heart**
-I enjoy creating solutions.
-Whether it’s a Spring Boot REST API, a PDF scanner in Java (like my GRC Evidence Collection Tool), or a secure user login system (like my To-Do List Web Application), I thrive in designing and coding backend logic with security and performance in mind.

-✅ **Team Player with Leadership Experience**
-I’ve supervised cybersecurity teams, led incident response efforts, and collaborated across departments to deliver results under pressure, particularly in my role overseeing SOC shift management.
+---

+### 🛠️ Builder at Heart
+I don’t just defend systems — I build them too.

+- 🛡️ **GRC Evidence Collection Tool**: Java-based PDF scanner to extract and track security evidence.
+- ✅ **Secure To-Do List App**: Spring Boot + JWT + MySQL + Angular frontend with role-based access.
+- 🔐 Designed authentication systems that are both user-friendly and security-hardened.

+---

+### 👥 Team Player & Leader
+I lead by example, communicate clearly, and support cross-functional teams to meet security and project goals.

+- Supervised SOC teams and managed incident response workflows.
+- Provided coaching and shift leadership to analysts for optimal coverage.
+- Collaborated with DevOps, compliance, and engineering teams to solve security and operational challenges under pressure.

+---

+> 💬 *"I build with security in mind and protect with a developer’s mindset."*

+📩 Let’s connect and create secure, scalable, and meaningful systems together.

 ---